 Phase 6: Launch and Handover (End of Week 6)

-After launch we deliver:
+After launch you receive:

 - A recorded walkthrough of how to use the CMS for content updates